arsari/change-date-format/README.md

-# change-date-format
+# Change Date Format

+Transform an array of dates with separators:

+DD-MM-YYYY
+MM-DD-YYYY
+YYYY-MM-DD
+DD/MM/YYYY
+MM/DD/YYYY
+YYYY/MM/DD

-Transform an array of dates into an standard date format
+into an standard date format of

+YYYYMMDD